What to expect from your massage session

 What do I wear during massage?

-We'll leave the room to let you get undressed and onto the massage table.
+We'll leave the room to let you get undressed and lie on the massage table.
 Usually you'll be asked to undress to your underwear, but if you're not comfortable removing that much clothing, please let us know and we'll adjust the treatment to suit.
 It's important that you're always comfortable.
-Lie on the table, either face up or face down (we'll tell you before we leave the room) and cover yourself up with the top sheet or towels.
+Lie on the table, either face up or face down (we'll tell you before we leave the room) and cover yourself up with the top sheet.
 Your therapist will knock to make sure you're covered before they come back into the room.
 You will always be covered up, for both privacy and warmth, with the only area exposed being the area we're massaging - and that will never involve "private" areas.

 What happens during the massage?

 This depends on the treatment plan, but we will tell you what we are doing at each stage.
 If you want to talk, you're welcome to - if you'd rather just keep things quiet, close your eyes and "zone out" - go for it.
-We will still need to check in with your regarding pressure and if we need to get you change position and you do nod off to sleep, we'll wake you gently!
+We will still need to check in with you regarding pressure and if we need to get you to change position and if you do nod off to sleep, we'll wake you gently!
 Some treatments may require you to do some movement while we're massaging too, and we will let you know before we start.
 If at any time you are uncomfortable, please tell your therapist.

-Will it hurt me during the massage?
+Will it hurt during the massage?

 What happens once the massage is finished?